AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/track-deployments.md

 **To enable the track deployments**:

-1. Create a file `action-integration.js` with the next code:
+1. On your local workstation, change to your project directory.
+1. Create an `action-integration.js` file.
+Copy the following code and paste it in the `action-integration.js` file and save:

     ```javascript
     function variables() {